- PHP 76.3%

 - Flushes rewrite rules

-Game plugins (e.g., Word Scramble) should preserve CPT data on their own uninstall; the framework owns shared CPT cleanup.
+Game plugins (e.g., Albino Panther, Word Scramble) should preserve CPT data on their own uninstall; the framework owns shared CPT cleanup.

 Debug Logging